 The passing is a powerful karma-burning opportunity for them to realize their true nature.
 Now that they know that their true nature is love, they must act on it.
 But this is tricky, because they cannot really communicate with us.

 Or can they?
-Or are we listening?
+Are we really listening?

 For us, the action step is to move through the pain, through the grief.
 To the extent we loved them and to the extent they loved us is to the extent that the loss gives us access to a deeper part of ourselves.